ibm-cloud-docs/cephaas/s3_cert_update.md

 {: #uploading-s3-certificate-api}
 {: api}

-Make a `PUT /certificates/{cert_type}` call to replace the S3 SSL Certificates or upload a new PEM formatted file if it does not exist.
+Make a `PUT /certificates/{cert_type}` request to replace the S3 SSL Certificates or upload a new PEM formatted file if it does not exist.

 Ensure that the replacement file that you are uploading has the server-side certificate and key.
 {: requirement}